Koratun/metacognition_artificial_intelligence/README.md

 Follow the instructions on <https://docs.flutter.dev/get-started/install> for your system and then clone this repository into a directory of your choosing.

 Verify that you have setup your environment correctly by running the application.
 (Note that the build process can take up to a minute)

+Ignore any errors you may see about Python if you haven't setup python yet.

 ## Getting Started in Python